iwleonards/extract-mfg/README.md

 If you include "--installBackdoor" as a command argument then it will install a telnet backdoor on port 28 that will persist with reboots and firmware upgrades.

 You can also include "--updateFirmware" as a command argument to install the latest firmware stored in this repo as the last step of the process.
-This will start a local http server that the gateway will try to download the firmware from so Windows firewall may block this by default.
-Also, you would need to make sure your local IP address matches the "SERVER_ADDRESS" value in the script for it to work correctly.
+This will start a local http server and the gateway will try to download the firmware so Windows firewall may block this by default.
+Also, you need to make sure your local IP address matches the "SERVER_ADDRESS" value in the script for it to work correctly.
+The default "SERVER_ADDRESS" is 192.168.1.50.

 ## Instructions
 1) Downgrade your Gateway